-In the same year, there were approximately five thousand organic farms in Finland, which accounted for over ten percent of the total amount of farms in the country.
+There were over five thousand organic farms in Finland, which accounted for nearly ten percent of all farms in the country.
 The number of farms practicing organic cultivation is expected to increase in the future.
-By the end of 2020, Finland is predicted to have over 5,800 organic farms.
-The average size of organic farms has risen and is set to reach over 58 hectares per farm as of 2019.
+By the end of 2022, Finland is predicted to have over 5,900 organic farms.
+Furthermore, the average size of organic farms has risen, reaching nearly 61 hectares per farm as of 2019.
 The most cultivated organic crop in terms of production volume is oat, with roughly 76 million kilograms in 2019.
 The yields of organic wheat, barley, rye, and oats were better than in the previous years.

-Regarding meat production, beef cattle and pigs are the most cultivated livestock in Finland.
-In 2016, a little under 4.4 million kilograms of organic meat were produced in the country, increasing slightly from the previous year.
-Beef accounts for the majority of organic meat production.
-As of 2017, 2.6 million kilograms of organic beef are produced in Finland each year.
-This accounted for approximately three percent of the total beef production.
-In recent years, a href="https://statista.com/statistics/739793/production-volume-of-organic-pork-in-finland/" target="_blank">the production volume for organic pork reached nearly 0.85 million kilograms (2017), while organic poultry production fell to 180 thousand kilograms (2016).
+Regarding meat production, beef cattle and pigs are the most raised livestock in Finland.
+In 2019, almost 3.8 million kilograms of organic meat was produced in the country, increasing slightly from the previous year.
+Beef accounts for the majority of organic meat production, with production volume of nearly 2.7 million kilograms per year.
 Compared to other types of organic meat, lamb was produced at a lower volume of 320 thousand kilograms.
 However, it accounted for nearly 25 percent of all lamb production in the country.